chuck-fcas/cas_exams/README.md

 A little package to scrap CAS exams.

-Includes examples of scrapping websites with a browser, workclouds, tabulizer, tidyverse, tidytext, and more.
+Includes examples of scrapping websites with a browser, wordclouds, tabulizer, tidyverse, tidytext, and more.